daemonio/reddit-poster/README.md

 [2] : This value can vary between subs.
 The 100 value is kinda low so it can produce many "false-postives", that is, posts that seem to be highly upvoted but they're not.
 If the sub averages 5k or lower upvotes for the most upvoted post in a day, the 100 value works great.
-Big subs that averages 20k or more, this value must be changed accordingly. a^b
+Big subs that averages 20k or more, this value must be changed accordingly.

 # Database 'reddit.db'